Meter

 Find and count all fractional parts of an iterable.

-Simple wrapper function to create a Counter (dict) that maps the fractional parts of starts ($start - int(start)$, e.g., 1.5 becomes 0.5) to the number of occurrences of that fraction (e.g., starts 1.5 and 2.5 produce the mapping 0.5: 2 in the result).
+Simple wrapper function to create a Counter (dict) that (by default) maps the fractional parts of starts to the number of occurrences of that fraction.
+In this default case, default the calculation is bascially $start - int(start)$, so starts 1.5 and 2.5 map to 0.5.

 Fractional parts are rounded to decimal_places decimal points (default 5),